romanpoudel/resi-review/README.md

 - I got a error in postman which was not able to upload multiple images of different fields.
 At the end of the day discussion with the mentor we found out it was the error of vscodes `postman` extension and `ThunderClient` gave the output as required.

 - I decided to upload frontend in github pages but it was not accepting multiple `html` files, I solved looking to different documentations and `StackOverflow` by configuring `vite.config.ts`.
-But still github pages waas not showing the details pages as `href` it was inside `web components` but the `vite preview` was running successfully.
+But still github pages was not showing the details pages as `href` it was inside `web components` but the `vite preview` was running successfully.

--Researching how can I make components and found the concept of web components which include shadowDOM concept.
+- Researching how can I make components and found the concept of web components which include shadowDOM concept.
 But my project has a sass which is centralized so used a basic web component without using shadowDOM as shadowDOM restricts outer styling.

--Configuring eslint in backend to escape error when any declared value is not used like when `res:Response` is not used, append `_res:Response` so it doesnot show error.
+- Configuring eslint in backend to escape error when any declared value is not used like when `res:Response` is not used, append `_res:Response` so it doesnot show error.

 ## Improvements